 Client-focused and individualized alcohol treatment programs in Massachusetts are two ways Refresh Recovery & Wellness in Norwell, MA, stands out among other treatment providers.
 Each client starts their journey with a comprehensive evaluation that assesses their current medical condition and unique needs to manage and treat their alcohol dependence effectively.

-The Partial Hospitalization Program at Refresh Recovery & Wellness Centers is a day program, Monday through Friday, for clients who have recently completed a medical detox.
-Our Intensive Outpatient Program in Massachusetts provides three levels of care in the daytime or evening for those ready for outpatient.
+The Full-Day Treatment Program at Refresh Recovery & Wellness Centers is a day program, Monday through Friday, for clients who have recently completed a medical detox.
+Our Half-Day Treatment Program in Massachusetts provides three levels of care in the daytime or evening for those ready for outpatient.
 With this program, you can attend to everyday responsibilities, such as family, school, and/or work, while still receiving several hours of support each day.

 Our outpatient program is the most flexible program and is a good fit for those who are ready to reintegrate more fully into their everyday routine.
 Less intensive than the other outpatient options, it prepares you for aftercare while still meeting with an individual therapist on your own schedule.